apache/pekko/docs/src/main/paradox/persistence-plugins.md

 ### Shared LevelDB journal

-The LevelDB journal is deprecated and will be removed from a future Akka version, it is not advised to build new applications with it.
+The LevelDB journal is deprecated and will be removed from a future Pekko version, it is not advised to build new applications with it.
 For testing in a multi node environment the "inmem" journal together with the @ref[proxy plugin](#persistence-plugin-proxy) can be used, but the actual journal used in production of applications is also a good choice.

 @@@ note